apache/flink/docs/dev/table/common.md

 1. Optimization of the logical plan
 2. Translation into a DataStream or DataSet program

-For streaming, a Table API or SQL query is translated when:
+A Table API or SQL query is translated when:

+* `TableEnvironment.executeSql()` is called.
+This method is used for executing a given statement, and the sql query is translated immediately once this method is called.
+* `Table.executeInsert()` is called.
+This method is used for inserting the table content to the given sink path, and the Table API is translated immediately once this method is called.
+* `Table.execute()` is called.
+This method is used for collecting the table content to local client, and the Table API is translated immediately once this method is called.
-* `TableEnvironment.execute()` is called.
-A `Table` (emitted to a `TableSink` through `Table.insertInto()`) or a SQL update query (specified through `TableEnvironment.sqlUpdate()`) will be buffered in `TableEnvironment` first.
+* `StatementSet.execute()` is called.
+A `Table` (emitted to a sink through `StatementSet.addInsert()`) or an INSERT statement (specified through `StatementSet.addInsertSql()`) will be buffered in `StatementSet` first.
+They are translated once `StatementSet.execute()` is called.
 Each sink will be optimized independently.
 The execution graph contains multiple independent sub-DAGs.
-* A `Table` is translated when it is converted into a `DataStream` (see [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api)).
+* For streaming, a `Table` is translated when it is converted into a `DataStream` (see [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api)).
 Once translated, it's a regular DataStream program and is executed when `StreamExecutionEnvironment.execute()` is called.

-For batch, a Table API or SQL query is translated when:

-* a `Table` is emitted to a `TableSink`, i.e., when `Table.insertInto()` is called.
-* a SQL update query is specified, i.e., when `TableEnvironment.sqlUpdate()` is called.
-* a `Table` is converted into a `DataSet` (see [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api)).

-Once translated, a Table API or SQL query is handled like a regular DataSet program and is executed when `ExecutionEnvironment.execute()` is called.
+For batch, a `Table` is translated when it is converted into a `DataSet` (see [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api)).
+Once translated, it's a regular DataSet program and is executed when `ExecutionEnvironment.execute()` is called.

+<span class="label label-danger">Attention</span> **Since 1.11 version, `sqlUpdate()` method and `insertInto()` method are deprecated.
+For streaming, if the Table program is built from these two methods, we must use `StreamTableEnvironment.execute()` method instead of `StreamExecutionEnvironment.execute()` method to execute it.
+For batch, if the Table program is built from these two methods, we must use `BatchTableEnvironment.execute()` method instead of `ExecutionEnvironment.execute()` method to execute it.**

 </div>

 </div>